docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

 ## Manually Writing Manifests

-When you do not want to or you cannot use Helm, we provide a simple starting point for writing YAML manifests now.
+When you do not want to or you cannot use Helm, below is a simple starting point for writing your YAML manifests.

 === "`ConfigMap`"

-    We can provide the basic configuration in the form of environment variables with a `ConfigMap`.
+    Provide the basic configuration via environment variables with a `ConfigMap`.
 Note that this is just an example configuration; tune the `ConfigMap` to your needs.

     ```yaml
     ---